avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 # Macros

-Make has a macro facility that performs textual substitution, similar to the `#define` directive in C. The syntax to define a macro is as follows:
+Make has a macro facility that performs textual substitution, similar to the macro facility in C. To define a macro, you add the following line to the top of your makefile:

 ```makefile
 MACRO_NAME = value
 ```

+Where MACRO_NAME is the name of the macro you’re defining and value is the value you’re assigning to it.
 For example, to define the macro `CC` and assign it the value `gcc217`, you'd enter:&#x20;

 ```makefile
 CC = gcc217
 ```

-Once a macro is defined, you can use it anywhere in the Makefile by referencing its name prefixed with a dollar sign and enclosed in parentheses or curly braces.
-For example:
+Once a macro is defined, you can use it anywhere in the Makefile by enclosing its name in $() or ${}:

 ```makefile
 intmath.o: intmath.c intmath.h
     $(CC) -c intmath.c
 ```

-When this command is executed, make will replace `$(CC)` with `gcc217`.&#x20;
+When this command is executed, `make` will replace `$(CC)` with `gcc217`.&#x20;

-The benefit of defining this sort macro is that it enables us to easily control which compiler is used. instead of changing the compiler in every command, we change just a single value.
-For example, if we want to change the compiler to `clang`, we'd change `CC = gcc217` to `CC = clang`, and then all commands with this macro will use `clang`.
-Typically, you create several versions of a macro, and then comment out all but the one you're currently using.&#x20;

-Another commonly used macro is `CFLAGS`, used to specify different sets of command line options to invoke the compiler with.
-Let's enhance our makefile by adding these `CC` and `CFLAGS` macros:
+Makefile version 3 illustrates macros.
+It contains the CC macro, which is used to control the compiler, and CFLAGS, which is used to control compiler options.

 {% code title="makefile version 3" lineNumbers="true" %}
 ```makefile